smartlook/smartlook.github.io/_docs/sdk/android.md

 If you call `Smartlook.init(YOUR_API_KEY)` method later in the app SDK will still work.
 However anything that happened before the call would not be accessible -> no recording/analytics.

 Developer can also mark session with some internal key that is associated to the user via `identify(@NonNull String userId)` method or more detailed method `identify(@NonNull String userId, final JSONObject userProperties)`.
-However we should alert developers that those keys should be non sensitive i.e. no e-mail, name etc. - I believe it is a law in at least US.

 In case you are using TextureView, you can try different init method: `Smartlook.init(YOUR_API_KEY, true)` It has some experimental features as TextureView recording etc.